sadawi/ModelKit/README.md

 ```

 Nested routes are generated automatically if your model conforms to `HasOwnerField`, which requires it to specify an owning field.
 If a person's owner field is its `company` field, for example, you might get `"/companies/10/employees/45"` for its instance path.

+It also contains a `ValueTransformerContext` var that can be used to customize serialization.
+For example:
+* `context.keyCase` - specify the casing style of keys (`.snake`, `.upperCamel`, `.lowerCamel`)
+* `context.explicitNull` - decide whether keys for null values should be included
+* Specify custom transformers
+* add custom transformers for